 Safety Advice from Custom Battery Cables

 At Custom Battery Cables, LLC we know we all need some advice sometimes.
-We want to add as much here as possible about anything to do with automotive, electrical and solar power, RV house batteries and any other electrical systems that seem appropriate.
-We encourage submissions from our customers and will include name, email or weblink if requested.
-All that we ask is you do NOT submit copyrighted mater unless you are the owner of the copy and include a letter stating Custom Battery Cables, LLC has the right to use is.
+We want to add as much here as possible about anything to do with automotive, electrical and solar power, RV house batteries, and any other electrical systems that seem appropriate.
+We encourage submissions from our customers and will include name, email or web link if requested.
+All that we ask is you do NOT submit copyrighted matter unless you are the owner of the copy and include a letter stating Custom Battery Cables, LLC has the right to use is.

-So, if you have some automotive advice, tip or trip that you want to put on the website, you can send it to us in a word format.
+So, if you have some automotive advice, tip or trick that you want to put on the website, you can send it to us in a word format.

 This page is for information only.
 Always seek help from a professional if you are not qualified to do the work.

 In case of accident or injury, always seek immediate medical attention.